This post may contain affiliate links.

 Stove top cooking tips: If the meat is not getting charred on the stove top, increase heat to high.
 The edges of a cast-iron skillet tend to get the hottest, which is great for charring and caramelizing the meat.
 Move the meat around as needed to get it charred.

-*If you use tamari, decrease the amount to 3 tablespoons as it is much saltier than low-sodium soy sauce.
+*If you use regular soy sauce or tamari, decrease the amount to 3 tablespoons as it is much saltier than low-sodium soy sauce.

 **If you don’t have mirin or rice wine, you can use rice vinegar and a bit more honey.